 Agriculture in Germany

-• In Germany, ½ of the area occupied for land cultivation.
+- In Germany, ½ of the area is used for land cultivation.

-• Plus 50% billion euros per year worth of agricultural goods produced by the 1 million people in the country.
+- Agricultural goods worth morethan Plus 50% billion euros are produced annually by the 1 million people of the country.

-• Germany ranked 3rd in the world in agricultural goods export.
-Around ⅓ of the products exported from Germany.
+- Germany ranked 3rd in the world in agricultural goods export, with around ⅓ of the products exported from Germany.

-• Germany ranked 4th largest beer producer in the world.
+- Germany is the 4th largest beer producer in the world.

 10. Turkey